-How you choose to promote an event can have a direct impact on how successful that event is.
+How you choose to promote events can have a direct impact on how successful that event is.

-For brands that have an established place in the online hierarchy, their event promotion efforts don’t have to be particularly intense or creative.
+For brands with an established place in the online hierarchy, their event promotion efforts don’t have to be particularly intense or creative.

 Events like Inbound are already established enough to earn a certain level of attention.